Topics, F

 * Idea: The path followed by light between two points is the one that minimizes the time.

-@ General references: Helfgott & Helfgott AJP(02) [and law of refraction]; Ogawa qp/02 [and wave equation].
+@ General references: Helfgott & Helfgott AJP(02)dec [and the law of refraction]; Ogawa qp/02 [and the wave equation]; Elsayed PLA(14)-a1302 [generalized to classical and quantum many-dimensional systems].

-@ In general relativity, application to lensing: Nandor & Helliwell AJP(96); Giannoni et al JMP(02).
+@ In general relativity, application to lensing: Nandor & Helliwell AJP(96)jan; Giannoni et al JMP(02).

 > Online resources: see Wikipedia page.